jlawcordova/jlawcordova.github.io/_posts/2021-04-06-using-caching-to-create-performant-apis.md

 ![Conditional GET](/public/2021-04-17/2021-04-17-conditional-GET.png "Conditional GET")

 ## Conclusion
 Caching provides multiple benefits for an API system – reduced bandwidth, reduced server load, higher throughput, and lower latency.
 Caching does add a bit more complexity in your system.
-As the saying goes,
+As the joke goes,

 > There are only two hard things in Computer Science: cache invalidation and naming things.